-- A service animal is individually trained to do work or perform tasks for the person with a disability. - An emotional support animal is not trained to do work or perform tasks, but provides emotional support, comfort, or companionship for the person with a disability. - Types of Animals - Under the ADA, a qualifying service animal may be a dog, or, in more limited cases, a miniature horse.
+- A service animal is individually trained to do work or perform tasks for the person with a disability. - An emotional support animal is not trained to do work or perform tasks, but provides emotional support, comfort, or companionship for the person with a disability. - Types of Animals - Under the ADA, a qualifying service animal may be a dog, or, in more limited cases, a miniature horse - Under state law, a qualifying service animal may be any animal, if it is individually trained to do work or perform tasks for the benefit of a person with a disability.
+Therefore, for purposes of access to an establishment, a service animal may be a dog or any other animal.
+This means that a person with a disability is not limited to a trained dog or horse.